moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 - At Step 21, if reviewers identify serious flaws:
   - The system compiles reviewer feedback.
   - The creator must address concerns before resubmission.
-  - Creator can discuss with reviewers or appeal to admin.

 **A7.
 Hidden Test Cases Too Predictable**
 - At Step 15, if hidden cases are similar to public ones: